Our town centre thinking continues…

 This week it’s the turn of another so called “retail institution” the House of Fraser to announce a significant store closure following a shrinking of Mothercare and the demise of the likes of Maplin’s, Toys R Us and a whole raft of retail “brands” (that often actually has done the term “brand” a disservice).

 b) There is a maturing of taste and understanding about the values of disposable income.
-Why fill your homes and cupboards with things you don’t need (and that is what most non food retail is prevaricated on) when you could be spending your money on experiences (hence the growth and general buoyancy of leisure, sports , travel, socialising, café culture and events and festivals).
+Why fill your homes and cupboards with things you don’t need, (and that is what most non food retail is prevaricated on) when you could be spending your money on experiences (hence the growth and general buoyancy of leisure, sport, travel, socialising, café culture and events and festivals)?
 How many people who are “homemakers” today will want or need a set of special occasion cutlery or a special occasion dinner service like our grandparents had?
 It’s almost laughable that the likes of Debenhams and House of Fraser still have whole departments dedicated to this.

-c) And anyway with new homes being built 30% smaller than they were in the 1970s and before, there is nowhere to store all those “things you don’t need”.
+c) With new homes being built 30% smaller than they were in the 1970s and before, there is nowhere to store all those “things you don’t need”.

 h) There is a welcome embracing of independent retailers in the knowledge that these shops point towards a fulfilling and productive life and your hard earned money doesn’t go to some pension fund or fat cat set of retail directors.
 (Hello Philip Green)